This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

-I use my favorite setting spray, Urban Decay All Nighter, just about every day.
+I use my favorite setting spray, Milani Make It Last Setting Spray, just about every day.
 When I’m wearing heavy makeup, setting spray helps to moisturize everything so all the layers blend together as one instead of looking like layers upon layers of separate products.

 On normal days, the slightly tacky spray locks on to my already light makeup and keeps it in place.
-Just because I started out on the light side doesn’t mean I want to be naked by the end of the day!
-Okay, maybe that came out wrong, but you know what I mean.
+Just because I started out on the light side doesn’t mean I want my face to be naked by the end of the day.
 Plus it helps keep my oily forehead and nose under control, and that’s important in my book.

 Just in case you’re wondering, the photo above is taken straight out of the camera.
 No editing, brightening, or skin smoothing involved.
 This is what I really look like on the day-to-day.
 Nothing too fancy, and no Instagram filter magic.

 That’s all for today!

 Like this post?
 You’ll definitely love this one too >> The Ultimate Foundation Guide — How To Find the Best Foundation for Your Skin

 If you find this post interesting, informative, or just plain entertaining, tell me about it in the comments below!
 And don’t forget, sharing is caring.
 Share this post!